rohitpothuri/DockerAndKubernetes/README.md

 	- list the docker containers
 - docker build -t <image name>
 	-  to build a docker image using specified name from Dockerfile
+	- -f can be mentioned to provide dockerfile name incase we are using dev dockerfile
 - docker run -p 4000:80 <containername>
 	-  port mapping 4000 machine port to 80 of container exposed
 - docker run -d -p 4000:80 <containername>